Carnitas pulled pork takes minutes to prep and is great in tacos, bean burritos, quesadillas, chimichangas, and more!

 - 1 tbsp olive oil

-Dry pork butt and rub garlic salt and pepper all over it.
-Put rub ingredients on pork butt and place in slow cooker, with the fat side up.
+- Dry pork butt and rub garlic salt and pepper all over it.
+Put rub ingredients on pork butt and place in a slow cooker, with the fat side up.

-Add minced garlic, onion and jalapeno and top with lime and orange juices.
+- Add minced garlic, onion, and jalapeno.
+Top with lime and orange juices.